nexusstar/Front-end-Developer-Interview-Questions/README.md

     [Internet Explorer compatibility modes](http://goo.gl/aJpR2X)

 * What are the limitations when serving XHTML pages?
+    * XHTML does not promote separation of content and presentation any more than HTML does.
+    * Most XHTML pages on the Web are not parsed as XML by today's web browsers.
+    * XHTML is not extensible

+        In XHTML you can use additional namespaces to create whatever element types you want.
+        However, the XHTML namespace itself has a limited set of tags just like HTML.

     * Are there any problems with serving pages as `application/xhtml+xml`?

+        prior to version 9, Microsoft® Internet Explorer only supports XHTML if it is served with MIME media type text/html rather than the recommended `application/xhtml+xml`.

 * How do you serve a page with content in multiple languages?
   * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?